RalfJung/io.keybase.Keybase/README.md

 This respository provides flatpak for a fixed version of keybase.
 See [here](https://github.com/RalfJung/io.keybase.Keybase/blob/master/io.keybase.Keybase.yml#L54) for current version.

-To update keybase flatpak you need up date this line (see comment for where to find latest release file name), and then rebuild and install with command above.
-This should preseve you settings & database.
+To update keybase flatpak you need up date this line (see comment for where to find latest release file name), and then rebuild and install with the command above.
+ This should preserve your settings & database.